My life before marriage and family raising

 My parents were Everett Vernon Simpson and Alberta Louise Whetung.
 I had an older brother, Edward Everett Simpson.
 My first memory was playing with a painted wooden train in my grandmother's house.
 It was 1953 and she had just finished her History of the Rice Lake Reserves.
 I was finally able to put her history onto the World Wide Web in 2001.
 I eventually became a web programmer because of my promise to publish her history.

-In July 1954 the family went to the Alderville Pow Wow, eight hundred meters away.
+My mother read to me each night.
+Then, in July 1954 the family went to the Alderville Pow Wow, eight hundred meters away.
 In September of that year, I started attendance at the local Indian Day School.
 I was introduced to the alphabet and was amazed that anyone could remember all those letters.
 By the end of the next year, I had finished my first hardcover novel, Pinocchio by Carlo Collodi.

 Ted and I at our first Pow Wow (1954)